-One thing they both emphasized, in business aviation, neither pilot knew his schedule beyond a week or two.
+One thing they both emphasized, in corporate aviation, neither pilot knew his schedule beyond a week or two.
 But there were typically enough pilots that if they were assigned a trip they didn’t want or couldn’t take, they could talk to their team and generally work out a change.

 Contrastingly, they said, airline pilots go through a complex bidding process to create their own schedule.
 “It’s daunting,” one told me.
 “If you’re good at it, and know the ins and outs, you can get the best schedule.
 Junior pilots get the bottom of the barrel, often flying reserve.
 But it’s not as easy as being a Part 91 pilot, and walking into the scheduler’s office to request a day off.”